catallo/ht/README.md

 I initially created ht as a simple experiment to test GPT3's usefulness with shell commands.
 However, I now find myself using it extensively in my daily tasks.
 So I'm sharing it with the hope that it can benefit others in the same way.
 It's using OpenAI's GPT3.5-Turbo model now and I plan to add more models in the future, including locally running models.

 ht is written in Dart.
 As a result, it is compiled into a single, self-contained binary.
 This means that the ht binary operates independently without requiring any external dependencies or runtime environments.
+Linux (x86_64) and MacOS (arm64 & Intel) binaries are available for download.

 To use ht, you'll need an OpenAI API key.
 The good news is that due to ht's low token usage, a typical request costs about $0.00025, making it an incredibly budget-friendly tool for daily usage.
 You can [sign up for an API key here](https://platform.openai.com/signup) or refer to [this article](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key) for detailed instructions.

+##### Privacy

 ht communicates directly with OpenAI's API, without involving a third-party server.
 For automated updates to work, ht will send a request to the GitHub API to check for new releases.